 Pittsburgh Injury Lawyers Scholarship

-How to Apply: Write an essay of no more than 1,500 words on whether the increase in advertising for personal injury law firms is beneficial or detrimental, with a focus on the potential impact on both clients and attorneys.
+How to Apply: Write an essay of no more than 1,500 words on the statute of limitations for personal injury cases and the role that the statute of limitations should serve.

 Eligibility: Open to undergraduate students seeking to go to law school in the future and current graduate/law students who are actively enrolled in a U.S. undergraduate, graduate, or law school program